dxc-technology/halstack-style-guide/guidelines/principles/layout/README.md

 ### Grid

 The grid provides the foundation for consistently positioning elements onscreen.
-The 8x Grid is the geometric foundation of all the visual elements of Halstack Design System from typography to columns, boxes, icons, and illustrations.
+The 8x Grid is the geometric foundation of all the visual elements of Halstack Design System components and spacing.
 It provides structure and guidance for all creative decision-making.

 ![layout grid](images/layout_grid.png)